What is preterm labor?

 - Cervical cerclage.
 This procedure is used to stitch the cervix closed.
 It may be done when the cervix is weak and not able to stay closed.

-- Delivery.
-Your provider will deliver your baby if treatments do not stop preterm labor or if you or your baby is in danger.
-You may need a cesarean delivery.
+- Delivery of the baby.
+Your provider will deliver your baby if treatments don't stop preterm labor or if you or your baby is in danger.
+You may need a cesarean section delivery.

 Preterm labor may result in preterm birth.
 Although most babies are born after 37 weeks, those born preterm are at increased risk for many complications.